NicoStumberger/datasofar/content/en/authors/admin/_index.md

 ---
-bio: Interested in Data Science, R and other data related stuff.
+bio: Using data to help us understand the world and make better judgements.
 education:
   courses:
   - course: Ms in Applied Statistics